Woman testifies ex-gymnastics coach kissed her on the lips when she was 12

-The sexual assault trial of a former gymnastics coach heard Tuesday from a woman who testified that the man controlled every aspect of her life when she was training with him as a teenager.
+A woman who accused her former gymnastics coach of sexual assault told his trial on Tuesday that the man controlled every aspect of her life when she was training with him as a teenager.

-The woman, whose identity is protected by a publication ban, told a Sarnia, Ont., court that Dave Brubaker would routinely kiss her on the lips to say hello and goodbye, starting when she was 12 years old.
+The complainant, whose identity is protected by a publication ban, testified that Dave Brubaker would routinely kiss her on the lips to say hello and goodbye, starting when she was 12 years old.

-“I would say that at the time, Dave had full control over everything — what time I went to bed, what I ate, how I did my hair,” she said at the judge-alone trial.
+“I would say that at the time, Dave had full control over everything — what time I went to bed, what I ate, how I did my hair,” she said at the judge-alone trial taking place in Sarnia, Ont.
 “Whatever he said, went.
 I had full trust in him.”

+Brubaker also told police he knew “something was coming” after another gymnastics coach was suspended weeks earlier over allegations of sexual misconduct.
+He said he understood that he’d never coach again.

+“I know that because it’s happening on Facebook with everybody saying ‘me too,” he said.

-The woman, who was the first witness to testify, alleged the spooning incidents started when she was in high school and continued until she quit gymnastics at 19.
+The complainant in the case, who was the first witness to testify, alleged the spooning incidents involving Brubaker started when she was in high school and continued until she quit gymnastics at 19.

-“I remember feeling like bugs were crawling under my skin,” she told the court.
+“I remember feeling like bugs were crawling under my skin,” she said.
 “I was very uncomfortable.
 And sick to my stomach.”

-She levelled other allegations against Brubaker in court, saying that he would regularly massage her body to relieve her of soreness.
+She said Brubaker would regularly massage her body to relieve her of soreness.
 Sometimes, she told the court, those massages made her uncomfortable, like when Brubaker would massage her upper thigh, under her underwear.

 Several times, he massaged around her pubic area, she said.
 On other instances, he would touch her buttocks while hugging her goodbye.